elys-network/elys-network-legal/README.md

 # elys-network-legal

-Elys Network’s official legal documentation, including:
+Elys Network’s official legal documentation.

-- **[Business Source License](business-source-license.md)** – Terms for code usage, production restrictions, and IP ownership.
+- [Business Source License](./business-source-license.md) — Defines licensing terms for the Elys Network Protocol, including usage restrictions, IP ownership, and governance structure.

-- **[Intercompany Services Agreement](intercompany-services-agreement.md)** – Defines operational roles, governance responsibilities, and structure between Panama and Singapore entities.
+This repository serves as the canonical reference for Elys Network’s public licensing framework.

-This repository serves as the canonical reference for Elys Network’s legal framework.
+Intercompany agreements are maintained in a separate private repository.